 It is possible to walk the Besseggen ridge in both directions.
 You can either start westward at Gjendeosen or take the Gjende boat to Memurubu and trek eastward back to Gjendeosen.
 Lots of people come here during high season.
-During low season and on weekdays, it is not so busy and you can enjoy the tranquility of nature and the stunning surroundings.
+During low season and on weekdays, it is not so busy and you can enjoy the tranquillity of nature and the stunning surroundings.

 You can book your ticket on the Gjende Boat in advance.
 Buy ticket here!

 How long does the hike take?